Thomas B. Friedman, Ph.D.

 Fax: (301) 402-7580

 Dr. Friedman received a B.S. and his Ph.D. from the University of Michigan where he worked with Tahir Mohammed Rizki on the molecular genetics of purine metabolism in Drosophila.
-After postdoctoral work at the NIMH, he became a faculty member in the Department of Zoology and the Department of Pediatrics and Human Development at Michigan State University.
+After postdoctoral work (studying galactosemia in humans) at the National Institute of Mental Health, he became a faculty member in the Department of Zoology and the Department of Pediatrics and Human Development at Michigan State University.
 For five years he was also the Director of the Interdepartmental Graduate Program in Genetics.
 In 1996, he joined NIDCD as the Chief, Laboratory of Molecular Genetics.
 Dr. Friedman's Section on Human Genetics at the NIDCD studies hereditary hearing loss and Usher Syndrome in humans and mouse models.
-Dr. Friedman helped to create the NIH's Usher Syndrome Web site, a joint resource from NIDCD and the National Eye Institute.
+His laboratory also studies the functions (cell biology and biochemistry) of proteins encoded by genes associated with deafness.
+Dr. Friedman helped to create the NIH's Usher Syndrome website, a joint resource from NIDCD and the National Eye Institute.

 On this page: